 Santa Fe is not just museums and art galleries and historic buildings.
 It is a real walking city and one of the unique things we love most about it.
-In fact, Santa Fe has been recognized as New Mexico’s top city for walkers and was rated as one of the top 100 walking cities in America by Prevention magazine and the American Podiatric Medical Association (APMA).
-Santa Fe was ranked as the 22nd best walking city in the country from a survey of 500 American towns.
+In fact, Santa Fe has been recognized as New Mexico’s top city for walkers and was ranked as the 22nd best walking city in the country out of 500 American towns surveyed.

 A week long celebration of Native arts and culture, the Santa Fe Indian Market draws over a thousand artists from 130 tribes across America and Canada who showcase both traditional and contemporary Native art.
 Presented by the Southwestern Association for Indian Arts (SWAIA), this events promises to be the cultural and artistic event of a lifetime.
 For more information: http://www.santafeindianmarket.com/